mrthat/cvpr15choy/rebuttal/rebuttal.md

 One-time calibration [R1, R2]: We propose a way to fine tune the viewpoint in continuous space without expensive training, thus providing the vision community with a modular framework for viewpoint estimation.
-However, caching all the possible templates for continuous azimuth, elevation, in-plane rotation, focal length and intraclass CAD models is intractable.
-To overcome this, our method generates proposals on-the-fly which requires covariance inversion on-the-fly.
+However, caching templates for continuous azimuths, elevations, in-plane rotations, focal lengths and intraclass CAD models is intractable.
+To overcome this, our method generates templates on-the-fly which requires covariance inversion on-the-fly.

 Effectiveness of fine-tuning [R1, R2]: Our continuous viewpoint estimation method not only accurately refines the coarse viewpoint estimation but also recovers from incorrect pose initializations.
-Unfortunately, the PASCAL 3D+ and 3D Object datasets only measure the number of correct viewpoint bins from bird-eye view.
+Unfortunately, the PASCAL 3D+ and 3D Object datasets only measure the number of correct viewpoint bins from a bird’s-eye view.
 If the coarse viewpoint estimation falls into the correct bin, we cannot observe further refinement using this metric.
-Therefore, the improvements only represent the recovery of poses that are initially estimated incorrectly.
+Therefore, the improvements only represent the recoveries of poses from grossly wrong estimations.
 This point was not explicit in the paper and we will add it to our final paper.

-RCNN + Ours [R1]: DPM-VOC+VP method templates were made from ground truth bounding boxes so the bounding boxes tend to be tighter and more informative than the region based bounding boxes (RCNN).
+RCNN + Ours improvements [R1]: DPM-VOC+VP method templates were made from ground truth bounding boxes, so the bounding boxes tend to be tighter and more informative than the region-based bounding boxes (RCNN).
 Our algorithm handles over/under estimated bounding boxes by creating HOG scale pyramid but more accurate the bounding box is, the better the performance.
 This effect is dominant for coarser viewpoint where RCNN and DPM-VOC+VP have similar